Thursday, 4 May 2023

 When the Barrabool reached Adelaide on 10th April, the ship was quarantined with an outbreak of smallpox.
 The passengers bound for Adelaide and those who were ill, were taken to the quarantine station on Torrens Island, where they were disinfected, vaccinated, and placed in quarantine.
 The remaining passengers heading to Melbourne and Sydney were vaccinated on board before the ship resumed its delayed journey.
 Robert Adamson had contracted smallpox.
 The Admission and Discharge Register for the Torrens Island Quarantine Station Hospital shows that Robert Adamson had to be hospitalised.
 Arrangements were made for Robert and the other affected boys, when released, to complete their journey from Adelaide to Sydney on the S.S.
 Beltana.

-On his arrival in Sydney on 18 May 1926, Robert was sent “Direct to Employment”.
-There are no clues as to where he was sent, although his previous farm experience would have been useful.
-His brother Alexander was on a farm at Annuella, Victoria, and while Robert may have gone there at some stage, they subsequently moved to the Gympie area, in Queensland.
+On his arrival in Sydney on 18 May 1926, Robert was sent directly to "Windeena" Balladoran (near Gilgandra) to work for Geo.Plummer.
+His brother Alexander was on a farm at Annuella, Victoria, and Robert did go to Melbourne in 1928.
+They subsequently moved to the Gympie area in Queensland, in 1929.

 Robert Adamson married Isabel Rees in 1934 in Gympie, and they had three children.
 He worked variously as a labourer, a milkman, an insurance salesman, and, as his father in Northern Ireland had done, as a bootmaker.